 Saskatoon operates one of the largest self-financed municipal land development programs in Canada.
 Self-financed means the cost of all business operations (including land development levies, fees, staff salaries, overhead costs, marketing, administration) is covered by the revenue generated by land sales and not through property taxes collected by the City.

-Every year, Saskatoon Land strategically purchases and sells a variety of residential, commercial and industrial zoned properties.
+Every year, Saskatoon Land strategically offers a variety of residential, commercial and industrial zoned properties.
 Revenues from these land sales can be used to purchase additional land.
-At the same time, profits, interest and lease revenues can be used to help finance priority capital projects.
+At the same time, profits, interest and lease revenues can be used to help finance priority capital projects and general operating expenses.

 Result?
 Significant savings for Saskatoon taxpayers and one of the lowest property tax rates in western Canada.
 Saskatoon Land’s cash flow is also a major factor in the City’s triple A credit rating from Standard & Poor’s, which in turn results in a much better interest rate when the City is required to borrow funds.